Learn

 Image source

-SaaS SEO Keyword Research: Understanding Search Intent
+SaaS SEO Keyword Research

 Search intent denotes the user's primary goal when they are typing a particular keyword.
 For example, when someone types “design templates,” they want readymade templates they can purchase.
 On the other hand, when someone types “how to create design templates,” they want educational content.